coleygroup/pyscreener/README.md

 There are a variety of other options you can specify as well (including how to score a ligand given that multiple scored conformations are output, how many times to repeatedly dock a given ligand, etc.) To see all of these options and what they do, use the following command: `python run.py --help`

 All of these options may be specified on the command line or in a configuration file that accepts YAML, INI, and `argparse` syntaxes.
-Example configuration files are located in [test_configs](test_configs).
+Example configuration files are located in [integration-tests/configs](integration-tests/configs).
 Assuming everything is working and installed properly, you can run any of these files via the following command: `python run.py --config integration-tests/configs/<config>`

 ### Metadata Templates
 Vina-type and DOCK6 docking simulations have a number of options unique to their preparation and simulation pipeline, and these options are termed simulation "metadata" in `pyscreener`.
 At present, only a few of these options are supported for both families of docking software, but future updates will add support for more of these options.
 These options may be specified via a JSON struct to the `--metadata-template` argument.
 Below is a list of the supported options for both types of docking screen (default options provided in parentheses next to the parameter)